To earn a JD degree, a student must:

 Professional Responsibility

-Each student also must satisfy each of the following four course requirements:
+Each student must also satisfy each of the following four course requirements:

-The Legal Analysis, Writing and Research III requirement;
+The Legal Analysis, Writing, and Research III requirement;

-The Legal Analysis, Writing and Research IV requirement;
+The Legal Analysis, Writing, and Research IV requirement;

 The Statutory Interpretation and Agency Regulation requirement; and